-- Simplify stacked row house and apartment uses into a single ‘catch all’ use called Multi-unit Housing
+- Simplifying stacked row house and apartment uses into a single catch-all use called Multi-unit Housing

-- Include density minimums to help meet zone purposes
+- Including density minimums to help meet the stated purposes of the zones.

-- Require and incentivize larger units that can accommodate larger households
+- Incentivizing larger units that can accommodate larger households.

-- Amend separation space regulations to avoid the creation of unnecessary vacant space and allow for more efficient site layouts
+- Amending separation space regulations to avoid the creation of unnecessary vacant space and allow for more efficient site layouts.

-- Incorporate key design regulations from the existing Medium Scale Residential Infill Overlay and Medium Density Residential Overlay into the underlying zones and remove the overlays
+- Incorporating key design regulations from the existing Medium Scale Residential Infill Overlay and Medium Density Residential Overlay into the underlying zones and retire the overlays.

 This proposed approach was endorsed by Urban Planning Committee on July 3, 2018 (Item 6.4).
 The committee also directed city staff to conduct further analysis of the implications of removing the RF6 Zone and options to incent and/or require larger units in medium density zones.